 At a meeting of the Westminster Central Police Community Consultative Forum at St Anne’s Church Mark Healey proposed holding a vigil for Ian Baynham in Trafalgar Square.
 Later that evening he set up the event on Facebook.
 Overnight a hundred people joined the event, and over the course of the next two weeks thousands joined the campaign.

 On the 30th October 2009, 10,000 people joined 17-24-30 in Trafalgar Square to state that all forms of hate crime are unacceptable in our communities, and in the heart of london, with more people supporting the event around the world on-line.

 A year later on the 23rd October 2010, the event was repeated again with speakers including Stuart Milk, Harvey Milks nephew joining us from the states.
 Similar events were held around the country, and in Vancover (Canada) 300 people gathered on the step of City Hall.

-17-24-30 strives to continue the campaign against hate crime by continuing to support the local acts of remembrance in April, and the much larger Vigil against Hate Crime in October.
+17-24-30 strives to continue the campaign against hate crime by continuing to support the local acts of remembrance in April, and organising the annual Hate Crime Awareness Week in October each year.

 For more information check out the rest of this WordPress site.
 You can join our newsletter mailing list by sending your name and e-mail to email@example.com

 Follow us on Facebook (17-24-30 group, 17-24-30 No to Hate Crime Campaign, International Hate Crime Day: Hope and Remembrance) and twitter #HateCrimeVigil.